x0rCTF/Serverless/README.md

 ```

-*Defining `profile` allowed me for further execution of the serverless command, in my terminal, without specifing `--aws-profile` in my syntax.*
+*Defining `profile` allowed me for further execution of the serverless command, in my terminal, without specifing `--aws-profile` in the syntax.*

-When we invoke a function and we dont have specified resources within it, that function will get our default resources from the general function settings.
+When we invoke a function and we dont have specified resources for it, that function will get our default resources from the general function settings.

 ```yml
   runtime: nodejs14.x